hyperledger-archives/fabric/tools/busywork/bin/README.md

 in the **BUSYWORK_HOME** depending on which **busywork** tools are being used.

 * `chaincodes` This file lists chaincode deployments.
-Each line contains 2
+Each line contains The chaincode name or ID, the chaincode path, the initialization function and its arguments.

-  fields: 1) The chaincode name or ID; and 2) the chaincode path.
+* `dev-vp*-*` If you excute the `make cclogs` target of the [Makefile](Makefile) the chaincode logs will be dumped into these directories.

-* `fabricLog` The is a text representation of the blockchain created by the [fabricLogger](fabricLogger) process that driver scripts invoke to validate transaction execution.
+* `fabricLog` This is a text representation of the blockchain created by the [fabricLogger](fabricLogger) process that driver scripts invoke to validate transaction execution.